TiaMcDowell/TombOfAnnihilationNotes/docs/NPCs/Musharib.md

-The other drawrf quest giver of [[Clear Wyrmheart Mine]] quest.
+The other dwarf quest giver of [[Clear Wyrmheart Mine]] quest.
 Musharib loves to drink, is very excitable, and seems to love chatting to [[Locke Hancock]].